-Commercial building issues found during our inspections in Oregon.
+Commercial building issues found during our inspections.
 The photos are from the commercial building inspections we have completed.

 When we were conducting our inspection on this building I became curious why the siding was settled on top of the ground.
 So I dug out a little and found no stem wall, no foundation.
 For 50 years the exterior wall has been sitting on top of soil.